auchri/docker-apache-php/README.md

 # docker-apache-php
-This is an Apache image including SSL and PHP5 support, with mod_rewrite enabled
+This is an Apache image including SSL and PHP5 support

+## Enabled extensions

+* curl
+* mcrypt
+* mod_rewrite